Mexican Village, Dodge City, Kansas: History

+1906-1911: Establishment

-The Atchison, Topeka & Santa Fe Railway was charted in February 1859 serve the cities of Atchison and Topeka, Kansas, and Santa Fe, New Mexico.
+The Atchison, Topeka & Santa Fe Railway was charted in February 1859 to serve the cities of Atchison and Topeka, Kansas, and Santa Fe, New Mexico.
 The primary back shops at Topeka, Kansas, were first established in the 1860s.
 In September 1872, the tracks had reached Dodge City and the area began to grow.

-The wages were higher than those in Mexico and required little education.
+The wages were higher than those in Mexico and required little education, leading to a heavily Mexican workforce for the railroad.
 These worker would stay on the railroads for six to nine months a year, before returning to Mexico for the winter.

 This did not provide the railroad with a stable work force.
 As a result, in 1906 Santa Fe President E.P.
 Ripley implemented new management to increase the efficiency and loyalty of Mexican workers.
 A policy was initiated to encourage Mexican workers to bring their families to live with them on company property in attempt to recreate traditional family values.
 The company expected that family reunification would enforce traditional values and increase the idea that the men needed to provide for their families.
 The policy was a success and multiple boxcar settlements appeared in locations along the Kansas railways.

 While it is possible that workers had brought their families along before the policy took shape, it was not until the 1906 baptism records from the local church, Sacred Heart Parish, that they were documented.
 The number is unknown, however from 1907 to 1915, over 80 new Spanish surnames appeared in the records.

 The village originally consisted of shack homes that were located just east of the Santa Fe Depot.
 Most of the structures were made of railroad ties and discarded railroad car sidings.
 Some were sod homes, while others were framed and finished with adobe and straw.
 It is estimated there were ten homes on this site.
 When those were full, the remaining families lived in tents or built shacks along the railway.
 There were only two entrances and exits to the community - to the south, Fort Dodge Road and to the north, "el puente".
 El puente, as dubbed by residents, were two six foot high tunnels under a railroad track that served as a drainage ditch.
 While the tunnel kept them safe from going over the tracks, the system would fill with water.
 It also served as makeshift playground for kids in the summer to escape the heat.

 While it was not an enforced segregated village, as all workers of the railroad could live there, segregation was still enforced in town.
 Mexicans were not allowed in barber shops, restaurants, and other public spaces outside the village.
 While in theaters, they were only allowed to sit the back few rows.